PabloSalvagni/Clubs-Store-ReactJS/README.md

 # CLUBS STORE from the area
-A store is created where you can access the different garments that the clubs in my area of influence have, which can be accessed by gender, type of clothing and by clubs.
+Store created to access the different garments that the clubs in my area of influence have, which can be accessed by gender, type of clothing and by clubs.
 All the project done completely with React JS in the Coderhouse course.

 ## Languages used in the project